ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - It's important to keep the resources up-to-date and communicate with contributors about their relevance.
    - Thinking about new ways of conveying content, such as short videos, wikis, or GitHub repositories with documentation, can cater to the preferences of users who are often open to new approaches.

-Let's further expand on the training and development resources essential for a data help desk:

 ## Training and Development

 By investing in comprehensive training and development programs, data help desks